Docker Compose でのサービス定義

 Available with Docker Compose version 2.24.0 and later.

-mac_address sets a MAC address for the service container.
+mac_address sets a Mac address for the service container.

 メモ

-Container runtimes might reject this value (ie. Docker Engine >= v25.0).
+Container runtimes might reject this value, for example Docker Engine >= v25.0.
 In that case, you should use networks.mac_address instead.

 mem_limit